laboon/ebook/text/98_glossary_of_terms.md

 __Corner case__: A test case for functionality of a system which is unlikely to occur, or is beyond the real where a user will likely reproduce it.
 By analogy with __edge case__ (a corner is where multiple edges intersect).

+__Covering array__: An array which covers all possible combinations of variable values.

 __Cracker__: An unauthorized person attempting to access and/or modify a system or data using underhanded techniques.

 __Critical__: A defect of the second-highest level of severity, which severely impacts how a user could use the system.